esramos-design/mfa.github.io/README.md

 5. The tool will automatically fill in Mass, Resistance, and Instability.

 Using Smart Recommendations
-If your simulation fails, the Recommendation Engine (Column 5\) kicks in automatically.
-It will analyze available modules and tell you:
+If your simulation fails, the Fleet Solutions (Column 5\) kicks in automatically.
+It will calculate the Power Deficit and tell you exactly what reinforcements to call:
-*"You need 2 more active lasers and a Surge Module to crack this rock."*
+*"⚠️ Reinforcements Required: \+1x Prospector \- OR \- \+1x Golem \- OR \- \+1x MOLE"*

 ## **🧠 Technical: How It Works**